 Must be stock appearing.
 Absolutely no changes allowed. #1 plug must be forward of center of upper ball joint.
 All engines used in competition must be able to be used in a conventional passenger car without alterations.
 Motor mounts cannot be removed or altered on engine block.
 Castings and fittings must not be changed.
 No machine work on outside engine or on front or rear of camshaft.
 Any carburetor is allowed.
 No air funneling devices.
 No roller cams allowed.
 No limit on engine cubes.
 All cars must have an operable starter.
 Carburetor adaptor plate or spacer may be used.
 No aluminum heads or blocks.
 Aluminum water pumps allowed.
 Stock, push rod type fuel pumps only.
 Cooling system may be modified.
 Any over flow tubes must be directed to the ground, inside frame rails.
 No external cooling devices allowed.

 ***GM 604 crate engine will be allowed in street stock for the 2017 season.
 Davenport Speedway, Quad City Speedway, and Maquoketa Speedway will all have the 604 crate option in street stock.
 All 604 crates must meet IMCA legal standards including seals.
 RPM limits will be enforced on the 604 crate engine at 6800 rpm using one ignition box or rev limiter.
 Legal ignition boxes allowed are: MSD 6AL P/N 6425, MSD P/N 8728 or MSD P/N 8727CT.
-Crate engine cars will be allowed a 5 inch in material height spoiler.
+Crate engine cars will be allowed to weigh 2800 lbs.
 Promoters reserve the right to adjust crate engine rule as season progresses.
 The crate engine option is being added to be a more affordable avenue for budget minded street stock racers, not to make street stock a crate dominated class.
 The penalties for any crate engine rules infraction will be a three week suspension, a 500.00 fine, and removal of all seals or seal bolt numbers before race car leaves the tech area.
 This penalty will not allow the offender to run Davenport Speedway, Quad City Speedway, or Maquoketa Speedway until fine and suspension are served, this includes car and driver.

 No computers allowed on race car, including, but not limited to, electronic traction control devices.
 Any driver caught with a traction control device will be subject to a fine, seizure of illegal parts and/or a lifetime suspension from all Drt Trak events and a notice of the details of suspension will be sent to all promoters in Eastern Iowa and Western Illinois.